GIS4DEV/GIS4DEV.github.io/_posts/2021-09-14-data-services.md

 ---
 layout: lesson
-title: Data and Services
+title: "Required Data & Services"
 purpose: "register for data and services required for the course"
-format: admin
 ---

 ## Free and Secret